Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The process of individuation requires self-observation, reflection, and deep inner-work.
 Meditation is one of the most effective practices in such endeavors.
 But it is to be accompanied by a lot of self-compassion work.

-The problem lies in the fact that we carry two opposing beliefs or forces within our psyche, which creates psychological stress.
+The problem lies in the fact that we carry two opposing beliefs or forces within our psyche, creating psychological stress.
 For example, we may think of ourselves as compassionate, giving, generous, and moral, but we might be carrying the exact opposites within the shadow.

 Individuation helps us to accept the monster within.
-It allows us to integrate all parts of our personality (even the ones we are unaware of) and develop genuine compassion and empathy.
+It allows us to integrate all parts of our personality (even those we are unaware of) and develop genuine compassion and empathy.

 How to do Shadow Work?
 Shadow Work Exercises